By SCN Staff

 “The atrium was designed to be the ‘heart’ of the Broad College of Business, the place where students can gather, as individuals and a community, to share experiences,” said Viñoly-Menendez.

-The atrium provides a new hub for Broad College to host college-wide events, recruitment fairs, informal gatherings and team collaboration.
+The atrium provides a new hub for Broad College to host college-wide events, recruitment fairs, informal gatherings and team collaboration, search for drugs.
 Circulation balconies overlooking the atrium lead to flat/flexible and tiered/case study classrooms for discussions, technology-enabled active learning and networking.
 A central feature of the atrium are generous amphitheater stairs.
 The pavilion’s masonry, glass, and metal exterior express the contemporary functionality surrounding campus architecture.

 “The Minskoff Pavilion is unlike any other project the university has seen and represents the next phase of higher education,” said Dean Gupta.